 2. Library Catalogs

-This does NOT include individual journal articles, but does include physical items in Northeastern's Snell Library, African American Institute Library, Marine Science Center Library in Nahant, School of Law Library, and University Archives, e-books and e-journal titles, and:
+This does NOT include individual journal articles, but does include physical items in Northeastern's Snell Library and School of Law Library, the University Archives and Special Collections and African American Institute Archives.
+It also includes e-books and e-journal titles.
+The scope includes:

 - Subscribed journals, print and electronic (with dates and issues available)